saumethan/Bus-Tracker/readme.md

 - Add bus route names onto markers
 - when you double click on route route disappears and nothing happens
 - Auto updating user locations
-- when bus is early it shows as delayed not early

 # Contributors